Storm Betty to bring heavy rain and strong winds in second named storm in August

 Gusts upto 70mph to hit Irish sea coasts, Met Office warns

-Storm Betty is set to bring strong winds and heavy rain today, in the second named storm in August.
+Storm Betty is set to bring strong winds and heavy rain today as a yellow weather warning has been issued for parts of the UK.

 It comes as more than half a month’s rain could fall across the south of England on Friday, which could lead to “a few homes and businesses” being flooded, the Met Office has warned.